 Cinematographers, editors, sound designers and score composers from Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, the United Arab Emirates and Yemen.

-Talents Beirut is an initiative of Metropolis Art Cinema in Beirut and the Goethe-Institut Lebanon in cooperation with Berlinale Talents and FIDMarseille.
+Talents Beirut is an initiative of the Metropolis Art Cinema in Beirut and the Goethe-Institut in Lebanon in cooperation with Berlinale Talents and FIDMarseille.

-Taking place during the Buenos Aires Festival Internacional de Cine Independiente (BAFICI), Talents Buenos Aires offers 65 South American participants an extensive programme of workshops and masterclasses along with the chance to develop their own projects in one of four project labs (Doc/Script Station, Editing Studio, Post-Production Studio, Talent Press).
-Talents Buenos Aires also benefits from its connection to the Buenos Aires Lab (BAL) Co-Production Market.
+Taking place during the Buenos Aires International Festival of Independent Film (BAFICI), Talents Buenos Aires offers 65 South American participants an extensive programme of workshops and masterclasses along with the chance to develop their own projects in four ateliers (Script Development, Production, Post-Production and Talent Press).

 Who can apply?